Director: Eoin Moran

 - Records/Data Management policies, including Open Data compliance;

 The Head of Business Operations Division has been assigned responsibility at Senior Meteorologist level for the management of Met Éireann’s business support functions as Ireland’s National Meteorological Service including; budgetary co-ordination across all Divisions, management and oversight of the Department’s administrative budgets, financial reporting and asset management; co-ordinating Met Éireann’s strategic HR/IR functions for 160+ staff, including staff recruitment/promotion competitions, business and workforce planning, liaison with staff associations; developing and implementing training and development plan for all staff.
 Other functions include corporate governance and coordination of strategic and business planning; developing engagement with research partners and funding entities both nationally and internationally.

-Research, Environment & Applications Division: Dr Saji Varghese
+Climate Services, Research & Applications Division: Dr. Saji Varghese

-Saji Varghese has been assigned responsibility at Senior Meteorologist level for the Research, Environment and Applications (REA) Division which develops and coordinates Met Éireann’s operational short-range numerical weather prediction (NWP) models.
+The Climate Services, Research and Applications Division develops and coordinates Met Éireann’s operational short-range numerical weather prediction (NWP) models.
 It conducts basic research in NWP in collaboration with the HIRLAM consortium.
-It also conducts climate research, both at a regional and global scale, in support of the Irish National Climate Change Adaptation Framework and the Intergovernmental Panel on Climate Change (IPCC).
+It is also responsible for Climate Service, Climate Science and Climate Communication’s, in support of the Irish National Climate Change Adaptation Framework and the Intergovernmental Panel on Climate Change (IPCC).
 The Division implements a series of science based applications to support operational forecast and warning services provided by Met Éireann; these include road-ice forecasts and specialised forecasts for the farming community.
-The REA Division is also responsible for the meteorological and environmental programmes conducted at Valentia.
-The National Meteorological Library also falls within the Division’s remit.